REFER A PATIENT - Please click here for details.

 Surgical costs differ with every patient, depending on their condition and the number and type of treatments required.
 Dr Lekich will confirm your diagnosis, as well as assess your general health and any comorbidities during the initial consult.
 Our doctors will also determine if you are a suitable candidate for surgery, and can then provide a suitable treatment plan along with associated costs.

-As a general rule, most patients need 2-3 surgeries (depending on the progression of the disease) with the typical cost of surgery being $13,100 + anaesthetist fee per surgery.
+As a general rule, most patients need 2-3 surgeries (depending on the progression of the disease) with the typical cost of surgery ranges from $15,000 + anaesthetist fee per surgery.
+The variation in the range of surgery costs depend on the time in theatre and if the patient is having Renuvion, which attracts additional costs.
 Each surgery takes place typically 2 months apart.
 This surgery fee is comprehensive and includes all costs for the surgery namely the hospital bed and facility fee, the overnight accommodation fee, the consumable costs, and the surgery fee.

 As stated above, it is important to understand the aim of this surgery protocol based on training in Germany with Dr Heck developed over 20 years is to remove all the diseased fat so it does not return, despite having children and menopause.
 As opposed to cosmetic and plastic surgery approaches, which often involves multiple sites of the body with patients incorrectly being advised that lipoedema tissue will continue to grow.